11 Simple Ways to Learn Spanish For Free

 Consuming this type of content is especially valuable for intermediate and advanced Spanish learners who want to immerse themselves in the language.

 To make the process as helpful as possible, try to find videos by creators who speak Mexican Spanish (or Spanish from whichever country you’re planning to travel to).
-This way you’ll be exposed to regional vocabulary, slang, and accents from your intended destination.
+This approach will expose you to the regional vocabulary, slang, and accents of your intended destination.

-A couple of my favorite YouTube channels in Spanish are Spanish and Go and Alan X El Mundo.
+A couple of my favorite YouTube channels in Spanish are Go and Alan X El Mundo.

 Spanish and Go is a language-learning channel hosted by Jim and May.
 They are a married couple, and Jim is from the US while May is from Colima in Mexico.
 Together they share Spanish learning lessons and tips as well as travel inspiration.